 Why are we focussing on Nando’s and Pita Pit?

-They have the power to demand change from chicken corporations who are farming abnormally fast-growing breeds who have suffering coded in their DNA.
+They have the power to demand change from chicken corporations who are farming abnormally fast-growing breeds, birds who have suffering coded in their DNA.

 Both these fast-food chains advertise that they use free-range chicken.
 Pita Pit goes further saying, “Pita Pit supports ethical and sustainable farming practices.”
-Like you, Animals Aotearoa expects an international brand, priding itself on locally sourced “ethical” chicken meat, to be a leader when it comes to animal welfare.
+Like you, Animals Aotearoa expects a local brand, priding themselves on locally sourced “ethical” chicken meat, to be a leader when it comes to animal welfare.
 It’s time for them to prove it.

 How much will it cost Nando’s and Pita Pit to sign the Better Chicken Commitment?

 There is no upfront cost to sign the Better Chicken Commitment.
 Shifting their supply to healthier chicken breeds will take time.
-This is why companies like Domino’s and My Food Bag have committed to changing by 2026.
+This is why companies like Domino’s, My Food Bag and HelloFresh have committed to changing by 2026.
 Good animal welfare does cost more, and Nando’s and Pita Pit will need to rise to meet that challenge if they want to uphold their values of ethical and sustainable farming, and do the right thing for chickens.